Anasousa11/project-milestone-1/README.md

 I began by identifying the purpose of the website: <strong> To inform parents that there are different teaching methods such as the Montessori method, how that looks like and the benefits. </strong>

-I sketched wireframes for the homepage, about page, and contact page using Balsamiq.
+<strong>I sketched wireframes for the homepage, about page, and contact page using Balsamiq.

 <img width="374" alt="home-ss" src="https://github.com/user-attachments/assets/b1018e3e-514b-48e4-bec6-ae323d4bc487" />